searls/nO_op.js/README.md

 $ npm i --save no_op
 ```

-And then, literally anywhere in your code (don't worry about assignemnt, the
+And then, literally anywhere in your code (don't worry about assignment, the
 library makes sure to do everything globally):

 ``` javascript